magento/devdocs/guides/v2.0/ext-best-practices/extension-coding/example-module-adminpage.md

 #### `registration.php`
 {:.no_toc}
+In the module's root directory, create the file `registration.php`.
 This file registers the module `MyCompany_ExampleAdminNewPage` with Magento.

-For more information about this file, please read the documentation on how to [register your component]({{page.baseurl}}extension-dev-guide/build/component-registration.html).
+For more information see: [registering your component]({{page.baseurl}}extension-dev-guide/build/component-registration.html).

-{% collapsible Show file content %}
+{% collapsible File content for registration.php %}
   {% highlight php startinline=true %}
     <?php
     \Magento\Framework\Component\ComponentRegistrar::register(